loftwah/linux-for-pirates/README.md

 **Install additional software:** Ubuntu comes with a large repository o' free and open-source software, but ye can also install additional software from the internet.
 Ye can use the "Ubuntu Software" application to search for and install new software.

 Overall, the best way to get started with Ubuntu be to explore and try out different features and applications.
 As ye become more comfortable with the operating system, ye can start learnin' more advanced topics and customizin' yer system to yer likin'.

+So hoist the mainsail and set sail for the world o' Linux with Ubuntu!

 ##### Checklist